What to Wear to an Interview

 Most women's daily regimens involve the application of make-up.
 That being said, it's critical to ask for feedback from a trusted friend or family member before entering the interview room.
 There's nothing worse than a job applicant whose gaudy red lips and orange-tinted cheeks scream, "Unprofessional."
 Apply just enough foundation, eye shadow, mascara, and powder to feel confident, but don't overdo it.
 This is a business appointment, not a date at a club.

-Gold and silver jewelry always (in moderation, of course) have a classy look about them.
+Gold and silver jewellery always (in moderation, of course) have a classy look about them.
 Avoid wearing bracelets, earrings, or other adornments which dangle too much or are distractions.
-If you're at all unsure about how a particular piece of jewelry will be received by an interviewer, leave it at home and wear it for a more casual occasion.
+If you're at all unsure about how a particular piece of jewellery will be received by an interviewer, leave it at home and wear it for a more casual occasion.

 Miscellaneous